 The facility must ensure that all alleged or suspected incidents involving resident abuse, exploitation, neglect or misappropriations of resident property are thoroughly investigated.
-The facility's investigation must be in conformance with the process and documentation requirements specified on the form designated by the Office of Long Term Care, Form DMS-762, and must prevent further potential incidents while the investigation is in progress.
+The facility's investigation must be in conformance with the process and documentation requirements specified by DHS and must prevent further potential incidents while the investigation is in progress.